Maxwell Street Flea Market | Illinois

 Tips for First Timers

-• Bring a reusable bag or cart if you plan to shop big.
+• Carry a reusable bag or shopping cart if you plan on purchasing multiple or large items

-Why Maxwell Street Flea Market is a Must-Visit
+Why the Maxwell Street Flea Market is a Must-Visit

 Instagram-worthy Market Moments